the-turing-way/the-turing-way/chapters/testing.md

 ## Regression testing

 Regression testing is a style of testing that focuses on retesting after changes are made.
-It is intended to ensure that changes (enhancements or defect fixes) to the software have not adversely affected it.
+The results of tests after the changes are compared to the results before, and errors are raised if these are different.
+Regression testing is intended to ensure that changes (enhancements or defect fixes) to the software have not adversely affected it.
 The likelihood of any code change impacting functionalities that are not directly associated with the code is always there and it is essential that regression testing is conducted to make sure that fixing one thing has not broken another.
 Regression testing can be performed during any level of testing (unit, integration, system, or acceptance) but it is mostly relevant during system testing.
 Any test can be reused, and so any test can become a regression test.

 Regression testing is obviously especially important in team working, but it is surprisingly easy to break your own code without noticing it, even if you are working on your own.
 And because regression testing is next to impossible to do satisfactorily by hand (it's simply too tedious), it's an obvious case for automation.